leeweiming3/tp/docs/UserGuide.md

 ## Quick start

-1. Ensure you have Java `11` or above installed in your Computer.
+1. Ensure you have Java `11` or above installed in your computer.
+If you are using Windows, open the command prompt application.
+If you are using Mac, open the Terminal application.
+Then, enter `java -—version` and press Enter.
+If you have Java `11` or above installed, you should see `java xx.y.zz`, where `xx` is `11` or bigger, e.g. `java 17.0.10`.
+If not, go to this [website](https://www.java.com/en/download/help/download_options.html) to install the correct java version.

 2. Download `hirehub.jar` of our latest release, located under "v1.4" under "assets", from [here](https://github.com/AY2324S2-CS2103T-W08-1/tp/releases).

 3. Copy the file to a folder on your computer.
 This folder will be used as the _home folder_ for your HireHub.

-4. Open a command terminal and navigate to the folder containing `hirehub.jar`(e.g. using  the `cd` command).
+4. Navigate to the folder containing `hirehub.jar`.
 5. Type `java -jar hirehub.jar` and press enter to run the application.<br>
    A GUI similar to the below should appear in a few seconds.
 Note how the app contains some sample data.<br>